Many Aboriginal and Torres Strait Islander people are missing out on having their voices heard at election time.

 The IEPP offers a range of videos, products and resources for schools, community groups and individuals.
 Contact us to request educational or information sessions (based on availability).

-In 2012, the AEC launched its Reconciliation Action Plan (RAP) 2012-2014.
-The RAP has an internal focus of supporting our staff to gain an understanding, demonstrate a commitment and develop engagement skills to ensure the AEC is able to deliver electoral services in a manner that takes into account the needs and aspirations of Indigenous Australians wherever possible.
+The AEC's Reconciliation Action Plan (RAP) has an internal focus of supporting our staff to gain an understanding, demonstrate a commitment and develop engagement skills to ensure the AEC is able to deliver electoral services in a manner that takes into account the needs and aspirations of Indigenous Australians.

 An important priority for the AEC is the attraction and retention of Aboriginal and Torres Strait Islander employees and building a respectful, inclusive workplace culture.